shreyaskeerthi/RAG-jobber/README.md

 ## What this is
-A local RAG app that helps me analyze and talk about job listings pulled from a CSV.
+A local RAG app that helps me analyze and talk about job listings pulled from a CSV of a scraped a job board.
-It uses embeddings + LLMs to break down what roles are really asking for — fast and on point.
+It uses embeddings + LLMs to break down what roles are really asking for.

 Built so I can:
 - Understand different job postings in one place